-Grid-intertie Solar Energy System - A photovoltaic solar energy system that is connected to an electric circuit served by an electric utility company.
+Grid-intertie Solar Energy System - A photovoltaic solar energy system that is connected to an electric

-Ground-mount - A solar energy system mounted on a rack or pole that rests or is attached to the ground.
-Ground-mount systems can be either accessory or principal uses.
+Ground-mounted - A solar energy system mounted on a rack or pole that rests or is attached to the ground.
+Ground-mounted systems can be either accessory or principal uses.